aconbere/vert/README.md

 Produces a localized install of lua and luarocks for isolated installation and running of lua programs.

+## Installing Vert

+    $> luarocks install vert

+This will install the `vert` command and add a file `vert_wrapper` to your path `vert` is the main way you'll interface with virtual environments.
+By sourcing `vert_wrapper` in your shells initialization script (bashrc, zshrc, etc,) your shell will be embued with the very helpful `verton` function.
+This will enable you to keep a collection of environments in a single directory to turn on or off as you please.

 ## Creating an environment

 To run vert just run `vert init` with the path to the directory to install into